Blynk IoT

 Blynk is a low-code IoT software platform for connecting devices to the cloud, building mobile apps to remotely control and monitor them, and managing users and IoT devices at any scale.
-To visualize data and interact with devices Blynk offers native mobile apps for iOS and Android and the web dashboard, that can be built with drag-and-drop constructor, eliminating the need to write code for the front end.
+To visualize data and interact with devices, Blynk offers native mobile apps for iOS and Android and a web dashboard that can be built with a drag-and-drop constructor, eliminating the need to write code for the front end.
 Blynk also includes built-in functionality for over-the-air firmware updates, device provisioning, advanced device and user management tools, alerts and notifications, automations, and data analytics.

 This integration enables bi-directional communication between any Particle hardware and Blynk IoT.
 It allows visualization of the data and control of the Particle device remotely via the Blynk web and mobile dashboard.